 Mistake #3: Relying On Fragrance

 Covering up a smell and getting rid of it are not at all the same thing.
 In fact, when a company lists "fragrances" on a label, it's not required by law to explain what exactly those fragrances are comprised of.
-As a result, they could be filled with harsh chemicals that are irritating your skin and killing the good bacteria that helps you to smell better naturally.
+As a result, they could be filled with harsh chemicals that are irritating your skin and eliminating the good bacteria that helps you to smell better naturally.

 Solution: Choose Ingredients That Fight Odor — Not Cover It Up